tus/tus-resumable-upload-protocol/protocol.md

-If an upload contains additional metadata responses to `HEAD` requests against these uploads MUST include the `Metadata` header and its value as sent in the file creation request.
+If an upload contains additional metadata responses to `HEAD` requests against these uploads MUST include the `Metadata` header and its value as sent in the upload creation request.

-The Server MUST acknowledge a successful file creation request with a `201 Created` response code and include a URL for the created resource in the `Location` header.
+The Server MUST acknowledge a successful upload creation request with a `201 Created` response code and include a URL for the created resource in the `Location` header.